ryanbuckner/life360-plugin/README.md

   - Choose the member that this device will represent from the dropdown list.
 If there is nothing in the dropdown, there maybe a problem with your username and password.
 Check the event log

 ###### Geofence Device Config
-- create a new device of Type Life360 Custom Geofence
+- create a new device of Type Life360
   - model should be Life360 Custom Geofence
-  - The geofence is a circle conprised of a center and a perimeter based on the radius you choose
+  - The geofence is a circle conprised of a center and a perimeter based on the radius (in Km) you enter
-  - You have the option to pre-populate the latitude, longitude, and radius from predefined Life360 app Places definition.
-Choose the place and press the "populate" button
+  - You have the option to pre-populate the name, latitude, longitude, and radius from predefined Life360 app Places definition.
+Check the box that says "Use Life 360 Places".
+Choose the place from the dropdown and press the "populate" button
   - The Geofence radius is defined in Kilometers.
 If you decide to use the Places option, it will be covered for you.
-If not, use the tool
+If not, use the tool to convert from feet to Km

 ### Cautions: